cabinz/cbias/README.md

 Welcome to the official repo of Cbias! :D

-Cbias is abbreviation of "a Compiler Built In A Semester".
-As a product for contest, the complier translates [SysY](doc/ref/SysY2022-lang-def.pdf) (a subset of C programming language) to ARM assembly code running on Raspberry Pi <?>.
-It's named for memorizing the time we spent together learning, coding and debugging within one semester (2021-2022-2).
+Cbias is abbreviation of "a Compiler Built In A Semester" for memorizing the time we spent together learning, coding and debugging within one semester (2021-2022-2).

+As a product for contest, the compiler translates [SysY](doc/ref/SysY2022-lang-def.pdf) (a subset of C programming language) to ARM assembly code running on Raspberry Pi <?>.

 ## Environment

 IntelliJ is recommended as programming IDE for the project (not necessarily).
-To build and run this source on your machine, configuration requirements below are required.
+To build and run this source on your machine, configuration requirements are as below.

 ### JDK 15+